 The Propel Leadership Institute for mid-career nonprofit leaders, seeded by the Brainerd Foundation three years ago, moved to the University of Washington in 2019.
 To date, 82 “emerging leaders” have participated in the program, representing 59 organizations.

 Ecojustice, Earthjustice, and Crag Law Center continued to strengthen the next generation of environmental lawyers with Brainerd Foundation support of internships, fellowships, and young attorney trainings.

 In 2018, our grantees held the line and even made progress, but with global climate disruption, an extremely polarized national political environment, and anti-environmental national leadership, there was trepidation in the air.

 At the Brainerd Foundation, we shifted into a new gear in 2018, as we began our last three years of operations.
-In addition, we moved from our old office into an inspiring collective space—which is changing not just where, but also how, we work.
+In addition, we moved from our old office into an inspiring collective space— which changed not just where, but also how, we worked.